 A more negative shielding factor corresponds with a lower electron density around the hydrogen nucleus and with a larger effective magnetic field influencing the nucleus.
 The presence of very electronegative atoms, like oxygen, near the hydrogen causes increased chemical shifts like the 3.5 ppm shift in the table.

 One peak in the spectrum above is split into two peaks centered around the chemical shift 1.1 ppm.
 This splitting occurs because there is another magnetically active hydrogen nucleus nearby in the molecule.
-The rule for split peaks is: the number of nearby hydrogens is given by n-1, where n is the number of peaks.
+The rule for split peaks is: the number of nearby hydrogens is given by , where is the number of peaks.
 The definition of “nearby” is usually 1 carbon atom over in the molecule from the one the original hydrogen is attached to.

 The figure below shows the structure of 3,3-dimethyl-2-butanol with the hydrogens labeled with their corresponding chemical shifts.
 This will be the first step in reconstructing the molecule from the NMR data.